remindgmbh/nuxt-typo3/README.md

 }
 ```

-Variables available for override can be found in `rmnd-nuxt-typo3/src/styles/variables`.
+Variables available for override can be found in `@remindgmbh/nuxt-typo3/src/styles/variables`.

+## Development

+The easiest way to develop this module is to use yalc to add it to a nuxt application.
+Yalc can be installed globally using `npm i yalc -g`.
+Use `yalc add @remindgmbh/nuxt-typo3` in your nuxt application to add the dependency.
+In this module run `npm run watch` to watch for changes and then automatically publish these changes to yalc.